 This Chili Con Carne is a Weight Watcher friendly version of the spicy classic.
-At 4 SmartPoints per portion it is the perfect meal for anyone following Weight Watchers Freestyle / Flex plan.
+At 4 SmartPoints per portion on the Blue & Purple plan & 9 SmartPoints on the Green plan it is the perfect meal for anyone following the Weight Watchers program.

 By making just a couple of changes to my old ‘go to’ Chili Con Carne recipe, I’ve created a WW friendly recipe that’s low in SmartPoints but high in flavour.